CrazyRedMachine/SoundVoltexIO/README.md

 You can either press BT-A while holding service to switch between modes, or you can request a mode change with an HID message, which is incredibly useful in a multiboot environment as you can set the proper lightmode from the commandline before launching a game.

-TODO: I included pre-compiled binaries and sources in the "ModeSwitch" folder.
+I included pre-compiled binaries and sources in the "ModeSwitch" folder.
 Refer to readme.md inside that folder for more details.

 # Pinout